-1. Name of Property Historic Name: Browne's Addition Historic District And/Or Common Name: Enter common name of property 2.
-Locati on City, State, Zi Street & Number: Various City, State, Zip Code: Spokane, Washington 97351 Parcel Number: Various 3.
-Classif fication Category □building □site □structure □object ⊠district Category Ownership Status Present Use □ building □ public ⋈ both ⋈ occupied □ agricultural ⋈ museum □ site □ private □ work in progress ⋈ commercial ⋈ park □ structure □ educational ⋈ residential □ object Public Acquisition Accessible □ entertainment ⋈ religious 4.
-Owner r of Property Street & Num City, State, Zi property owner's name ber: Enter property ow p Code: Enter property mber/E-mail: Enter pr yner's street address y owner's city, state an 1 l email 5.
-Locati on of Legal Description on Courthouse, R Street Number City, State, Zi County: Spokane County Courthouse 1116 West Broadway Spokane, WA 99260 Spokane 6.
-Repre sentation in Existing S Surveys Title: Historic Resources Inventory of Browne's Addition Historic District Date: 2001-2002 Title: Browne's Addition Historic District Date: 1976 ⊠ Federal □ State □ County □ Local Depository for Survey Records: Spokane Historic Preservation Office
+1. Name of Property

+Historic Name: Browne's Addition Historic District And/Or Common Name: Enter common name of property

+2. Location

+Street & Number: Various City, State, Zip Code: Spokane, Washington 99201 Parcel Number: Various

+3. Classification

+Category Ownership Status Present Use □building □public ⊠both ⊠occupied □agricultural ⊠museum □site □private $\Box$ work in progress ⊠commercial ⊠park □structure □educational ⊠residential □object Public Acquisition Accessible □entertainment ⊠religious ⊠district $\Box$ in process $\Box$ yes, restricted □government □scientific □ being considered ⊠yes, unrestricted $\Box$ industrial $\Box$ transportation $\Box$ no □military □other

+4. Owner of Property

+Name: Enter property owner's name

+Street & Number: Enter property owner's street address City, State, Zip Code: Enter property owner's city, state and zip code Telephone Number/E-mail: Enter property owner's telephone number and email

+5. Location of Legal Description

+Courthouse, Registry of Deeds Street Number: City, State, Zip Code: County: Spokane County Courthouse 1116 West Broadway Spokane, WA 99260 Spokane

+6. Representation in Existing Surveys

+Title: Historic Resources Inventory of Browne's Addition Historic District Date: 2001-2002 □Federal State $\boxtimes$ County ⊠Local Depository for Survey Records: Spokane Historic Preservation Office Title: Browne's Addition Historic District Date: 1976 ⊠Federal □State $\Box$ County Depository for Survey Records: Spokane Historic Preservation Office

+7. Description

+Architectural Classification Condition Check One

+□excellent □unaltered

+$\boxtimes$ good ⊠altered

+□fair

+deteriorated Check One

+□ruins ⊠original site

-7. Description Archite ectural Classification Condition □excellent □good □fair Check One □unaltered ⊠altered □ deteriorated □ ruins □ unexposed Check One ⊠original site □ moved & date Narrati ve statement of description is found on one or more continuat ion sheets.
-8. Spokane Register Criteria a and Statement of Sign ificance able Spokane Register of Historic lalify the property for the Spokane on one or more for the categories $\boxtimes A$ Property is associated with events to of Spokane history. hat have made a significant contribution to the broad patterns $\Box$ B Property is associated with the live s of persons significant in o our past. ⊠C Property embodies the distinctive of represents the work of a master, or distinguishable entity whose compositions are the compositions of the composition of the com possesses high artistic valu es, or represents a significant and $\Box D$ Property has yielded, or is likely to yield, information importa nt in prehistory history. □Е Property represents the culture and addressed in the other criteria, as in range of cultural practices. cane in ways not adequately erence to intangible heritage, or any Narrati ve statement of significance is foun d on one or more continua tion sheets.
-9. Major Bibliographical Refe erences Bibliogi raphy is found on one or more cont inuation sheets.
-10. Geographical Data Acreag ge of Property: Approx. 114 Boundary Description: Boundary Justification: for the Browne's Addition is roughly bound by the no to the north, South Maple Boulevard to the southeast d'Alene Street to the west.
-The City-provided bounda ry for the Browne's Addition Addition Historic District constructed outside of its p ghtened to create the Browne's and exclude buildings that were period of significance around the perhood in order to reduce non-
+□unexposed moved & date

+Narrative statement of description is found on one or more continuation sheets.

+8. Spokane Register Category and Statement of Significance

+Applicable Spokane Register of Historic Places category: Mark "x" on one or more for the categories that qualify the property for the Spokane Register listing:

+- A Property is associated with events that have made a significant contribution to the broad patterns of Spokane history. - B Property is associated with the lives of persons significant in our past. - C Property embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction. - D Property has yielded, or is likely to yield, information important in prehistory history. - E Property represents the culture and heritage of the city of Spokane in ways not adequately addressed in the other category, as in its visual prominence, reference to intangible heritage, or any range of cultural practices.

+Narrative statement of significance is found on one or more continuation sheets.

+9. Major Bibliographical References

+Bibliography is found on one or more continuation sheets.

+10. Geographical Data

+Acreage of Property: Approx. 114 Verbal Boundary Description: The boundary is based upon the City of Spokane's boundary for the Browne's Addition Neighborhood.
+The historic district is roughly bound by the north side of West Riverside Avenue to the north, South Maple Street to the east, West Sunset Boulevard to the southeast, and the west side of South Coeur d'Alene Street to the west.
+(See Section 7, Pg.
+9).
+Verbal Boundary Justification: The City-provided boundary for the Browne's Addition Neighborhood has been tightened to create the Browne's Addition Historic District and exclude buildings that were constructed outside of its period of significance around the outer edges of the neighborhood in order to reduce non- contributing resources.